kubealex/bootable-container-images/README.md

 Some of the main features are:

-- Bootable containers goal is to act as a traditional OS, initializing all components upon container start.
+- Bootable containers goal is to provide a way to deploy and manage immutable image-based Linux systems
 - Bootable containers images can act as a source to build VMs/Cloud images.
 - Bootable containers images can be used as a source to install and configure a new server/VM using kickstart/Anaconda
 - Bootable containers simplify testing applications on different architectures/platforms